"Sign up son," they said to you, "Go now and defend your country."

 "Put on your boots, pick up your gun, you must fight the enemy!"

-You were young and you believed, you trusted them and you went.
+You were young and you believed, you trusted them so you went.

-A man should not do what you had to do or be what you had to be.
+No man should do what you had to do, or go where you were sent.

-No man should know the things you know or see what you had to see.
+A man shouldn't know the things you know, or see what you had to see.

-“The war is over,” they said to you, “Go home and forget it now.”
+"The war is over," they eventually said, "Go home and forget it now."

-You have no faith, you have no trust, your youth has all been spent.
+You have no faith in your fellow man and your youth has been spent.

 You sleep with your shoes on in case, in the night, the enemy comes.